Exports in Romania

 Economic growth slows in Q1

-According to a preliminary estimate, growth picked up in the fourth quarter, coming in at 5.1% on an annual basis (Q3: +4.4% yoy).
-A full breakdown will not be available until 8 March.
-However, higher year-on-year growth in retail sales in Q4 compared to Q3 suggests that private consumption accelerated, while EU funds should have continued to support investment activity.
+According to a preliminary estimate, growth slowed in the first quarter, coming in at 2.3% on an annual basis (Q4: +4.5% yoy), undershooting market expectations.
+A full breakdown will not be available until 8 June.
+Weaker growth in external demand likely weighed on exports, but stronger year-on-year growth in retail sales in Q1 compared to Q4 should have aided private consumption.

-Commenting on the reading and the outlook, Nicolaie Alexandru-Chidesciuc from JPMorgan said:
+Commenting on the outlook, Nicolaie Alexandru-Chidesciuc from JPMorgan said:

 |Exports (G&S, ann. var. %)||7.9||5.3||4.6||-9.4||12.8|